UAE links Arab world’s first N-reactor to power grid

 The UAE, third-largest oil producer in the Organization of Petroleum Exporting Countries, is trying to diversify its domestic energy supply and lessen its dependence on crude.
 Dubai targets meeting 75% of its needs from solar energy and other renewables by 2050.

 The country's second reactor is already built and is being prepared for "operational readiness," the developer said.
 Construction of the remaining two units is in the final stages, it said.
-Other Arab countries, including Saudi Arabia and Egypt, are also moving toward adopting nuclear power in spite of questions about cost and safety.
+Other Arab countries, including Saudi Arabia and Egypt, are also moving toward adopting nuclear power.

-Arab nations have tried, and failed, in years past to build nuclear capabilities.
-Iraq under Saddam Hussein had a well-developed program until Israel, an unacknowledged nuclear state, stifled his ambitions by destroying the Osirak research reactor in an air raid in 1981.
-Non-Arab Iran has operated the Bushehr facility since 2011, but Tehran faces crippling U.S. sanctions over its atomic program.